Bourbon and Coffee Braised Brisket with Cranberry Sauce

 When ready to cook, let the meat stand at room temperature for 30-60 minutes.

-Heat 1 tablespoon grapeseed oil in a large, heavy bottomed pot or dutch oven over high heat.
+Heat 1 tablespoon grapeseed oil in a large, heavy bottomed pot or dutch oven over medium heat.
 Add brisket, fat side down.
-Cook without moving for 5 minutes until browned.
+Cook without moving for 5-7 minutes until browned and fat is rendered.
 Then turn the brisket over and cook the other side until browned, about 3 more minutes.